 Students enrolled in a fire science bachelor's degree program gain operational and leadership skills necessary to manage a crew of fire fighters.
 They learn to design and implement organizational policies, oversee human resources and training, manage a group of employees and lead organizations through dangerous situations.
 In addition, they acquire an in-depth understanding of local and state fire codes, legal aspects of fire protection, safety measures and hazardous materials management procedures.
 Some examples of course topics include:

-- Fire protection
+- Fire protection and department safety

-- Advanced fire administration
+- Advanced fire administration and leadership skills

 - Fire prevention organization and management

-- Legal aspects of fire protection
+- Legal aspects of fire protection and hazardous material management

 - Fire science hydraulics